A little bit of history

 Celebrate together, share stories and memories.
 Create rituals together with family and friends.
 Visit older family members with your children and let them tell you about the past.
 In this way, help your children discover their own roots.

-Saying a prayer of protection together - for living and deceased relatives - can also be a beautiful tradition.
+Saying a spell of protection together - for living and deceased relatives - can also be a beautiful tradition.

 The ancient Celtic customs have thus also shaped the popular Halloween traditions that are practised in many countries today: For example, make jack-o'-lanterns together with your children or carve - as the ancient Celts did - scary faces into large turnips.